Innovative clinical guide to help babies born with DSD

 Differences in sex development (DSDs) are complex genetically and clinically, with potentially hundreds of different causes.
 DSDs can make it unclear if a newborn is a boy or girl.
 While some causes are mild, and decisions on potential treatment can wait until the child is older, some are life-threatening.
 A quick diagnosis and action is ideal, but this can be problematic.
 Patients consistently enter a ‘diagnostic journey’ of tests.

-Now, a paper published in The Lancet Diabetes & Endocrinology, by Hudson Institute researchers Professor Vincent Harley and co-workers, Dr Nayla Leon and Dr Alejandra Reyes, contributes a new clinical guide to assist with these difficult decisions.
+Now, a paper published in The Lancet Diabetes and Endocrinology, by Hudson Institute researchers Professor Vincent Harley and co-workers, Dr Nayla Leon and Dr Alejandra Reyes, contributes a new clinical guide to assist with these difficult decisions.
 From a systematic survey of DSD cases, a single tool was produced, a decision-tree, which can streamline diagnosis.

 Clinical geneticists Dr Leon and Dr Reyes developed the decision-tree together with Professor Harley.
 Dr Leon and Dr Reyes drew upon experiences they gained in Mexico City while working with large numbers of DSD children.